Portuguese literature: Fernando Pessoa

 Fernando Pessoa (1888–1935) was a Portuguese poet and prose writer.
-He used heteronyms, where he wrote in different styles as if he were more than one poet.
+He used heteronyms, which allowed him to write in different styles not usually available to a poet.
 One of his most famous works was the epic-lyric poem "Mensagem" (Message).

-Message discusses Sebastianism and Portuguese prophecies that were created and prophesied after the death of Sebastian of Portugal in the Battle of Alcácer Quibir.
+Message discusses Sebastianism and Portuguese prophecies that arose after the death of Sebastian of Portugal in the Battle of Alcácer Quibir.
 The Portuguese await the return of the dead king on a foggy day – the return of the "National I" (Eu Nacional) that will take Portugal to govern the Fifth Empire.

 Antero de Quental

 Antero de Quental studied at the University of Coimbra, and soon distinguished himself by unusual talent, as well as turbulence and eccentricity.
-He began to write poetry at an early age, chiefly, though not entirely, devoting himself to the sonnet.
+He began to write poetry at an early age primarily, though not entirely, devoting himself to the sonnet.
 After the publication of one volume of verse, he entered with great warmth into the revolt of the young men which dethroned António Feliciano de Castilho, the chief living poet of the elder generation, from his place as dictator over modern Portuguese literature.
 He then travelled, engaged on his return in political and socialistic agitations, and found his way through a series of disappointments to the mild pessimism, a kind of Western Buddhism, which animates his latest poetical productions.
-His melancholy was increased by a spinal disease, which after several years of retirement from the world, eventually drove him to suicide in his native island.
+His melancholy was increased by a spinal disease, which after several years of retirement from the world drove him to suicide on his native island.